anoshshaju/FB-data-analysis-using-hive-and-hadoop/README.md

 Input data obtained from Kaggle as a .CSV file.

+# TECHNOLOGIES USED:
-# Technologies used are : HIVE and HADOOP.
+HIVE and HADOOP.

 # DESCRIPTION: